Arthur Stace

 Arthur Stace was born in a Balmain slum in 1884 to a family of alcoholics.
 Stace learned to fend for himself at an early age, sleeping on bags under the house to avoid his drunken parents, stealing food and assisting his sisters who ran brothels.
 By his 20s he was in and out of prison for housebreaking and other offences and had developed a heavy drinking habit.
 Left half-blind after a gas attack in WW1, he slipped further into poverty and such extreme alcoholism that he was in danger of becoming a permanent inmate of the mental asylum.
 No matter what he tried, he couldn’t give up the drink.

 In 1930, hungry, hopeless and desperate, he stumbled into St Barnabas’ Church on Broadway where he had heard there was free food available to those who listened to the preaching.
-Struck by the Christians he met there, Stace got down on his knees and prayed.
+Struck by the Christians he met there, Stace got down on his knees and prayed. (on the night of August 6th, 1930 – see text below).
 He gave up the drink and began to work.

-Some months later, in a church in Darlinghurst, he heard the preacher shout, “I wish I could shout eternity through the streets of Sydney.
+Some months later, (probably a few years later on Sunday night November 14th 1942 – see text below) in a church in Darlinghurst, he heard the preacher shout, “I wish I could shout eternity through the streets of Sydney.
 Eternity, eternity, eternity.”
 Stace was powerfully struck by the words and said he felt a great call from the Lord to write the word Eternity.
 He had a piece of chalk in his pocket so he bent down and wrote it on the pavement.
 “The funny thing is I could hardly spell my own name.
 I had no schooling and couldn’t have spelt ‘Eternity” for a hundred quid.
 But it came out smoothly in beautiful copperplate script.
 I couldn’t understand it.
 I still can’t.”

 Arthur Stace lived with his wife in Pyrmont.
 His daily routine was to wake up at 4:00am, pray for an hour then head to whichever suburb he thought God was directing him to, writing ‘Eternity’ every hundred yards or so.
 The message could be seen on walls and footpaths, prompting people to consider eternity itself.
 The police very nearly arrested him 24 times for defacing the pavement.
 “But I had permission from a higher source,” said Stace.